 Newly out this summer is the Sony RX100 IV and it raises the bar for pocket cameras!

 The body looks similar to the RX100 III but it adds a 3 -stop ND fliter.
 It shoots Full HD and 4K video, with options to record at 240fps, 480fps, and 960fps.
 (The effect and precision is staggering- it records detail in slow motion almost perfectly) I don’t know if I’d ever use this, but wouldn’t it be nice to have?

 Because it’s just hitting the market, I don’t know much more about it, but it has me very excited.
 If you’re considering the Sony RX100 III, then for about a $100-200 more, you can get this better upgrade.

 Which pocket camera is best for travel vlogging?

 I think it will all come down to personal choice and budget.
 The Sony seems like something closer to what a videographer/photographer might use with its manual capabilities.

 Today’s newest technology are mirrorless cameras.
 These cameras allow for interchanging lenses.
-They are predicted to outsell DSLRs by offering equal quality at a fraction of the size, price and weight.
+They are predicted to outsell DSLRs and mini-DSLRs by offering equal quality at a fraction of the size, price and weight.
 Not to mention, they tend to be more consumer friendly.